 About the Book

-In recent years, artists, architects, activists and curators, as well as corporations and local governments have addressed the urban space in order to challenge its use and destination, as well as to dispute current notions of space, legality, trade, and artistry.
-Emerging art practices challenge preconceived ideas about where art belongs, what forms it can take and what political discourses it fosters.
+In recent years, artists, architects, activists and curators, as well as corporations and local governments have addressed the urban space.
+They challenge its use and destination, and dispute current notions of space, legality, trade and artistry.
+Emerging art practices challenge old ideas about where art belongs, what forms it can take and what political discourses it fosters.

 About the Author(s)

 Manila Castoro is an art historian and theorist.
 She earned a Ph.D. at the University of Kent, England, where she has also taught art history, photography and aesthetics.
 Her research focuses on street and documentary photography.